mbsoft/new_mob_assignments/README.md

 Please commit early and often and with good commit messages.
 This will allow us to see how you've approached the problem.
 Don't worry about changing things around often.

+Be prepared to discuss some of your approaches and design decisions.

 Please ask any questions if something is unclear

 **What is this?**